Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 <!--- TEST -->

-Here we use [Unconfined] coroutine context to launch consuming coroutine with the same behaviour as subscription in Rx.
+Here we use [Dispatchers.Unconfined] coroutine context to launch consuming coroutine with the same behaviour as subscription in Rx.
 It basically means that the launched coroutine is going to be immediately executed in the same thread that is emitting elements.
 Contexts are covered in more details in a [separate section](#coroutine-context).